philips-labs/terraform-aws-github-runner/modules/runners/README.md

 # Module - Scale runners

+> This module is treated as internal module, breaking changes will not trigger a major release bump.

 This module creates resources required to run the GitHub action runner on AWS EC2 spot instances.
 The life cycle of the runners on AWS is managed by two lambda functions.
 One function will handle scaling up, the other scaling down.

 ## Overview